broadinstitute/MAS-ISO-seq/README.md

 $ wget https://raw.githubusercontent.com/broadinstitute/MAS-ISO-seq/main/SIRV_Library.fasta
 $ wget https://raw.githubusercontent.com/broadinstitute/MAS-ISO-seq/main/SIRV_Library.gff3

-# Annotate a chunk of the reads with the appropriate array model (in this case, 'mas10')
+# Annotate the reads with the appropriate array model (in this case, 'mas10').
+# For deployment in HPC or cloud environments, Longbow supports chunking with
+# the '-c i/N' argument, so we shall only process the first chunk out of 300 total.
 $ longbow annotate -m mas10 \
                    -o SIRV_MAS_15-10x_mas10.reads.annotated.chunk1.bam \
                    -c 1/300 \